-A hazardous substance can take many forms – gas, powder, liquid, solid or dust.
+A hazardous substance can take many forms, including gas, powder, liquid, solid or dust.
 The product may be pure or diluted.

 Manufacturers and importers of hazardous substances are legally obliged to include warning labels and Material Safety Data Sheets (MSDS) with their products.
+(Note: MSDSs will be known as Safety Data Sheets from July 2017 when new Occupational Health and Safety Regulations come into effect.)
 This information offers advice on safe handling practices.

 Common hazardous substances